mnellemann/hmci/README.md

 - Ensure you have **correct date/time** and NTPd running to keep it accurate!
 - The only requirement for **hmci** is the Java runtime, version 8 (or later)
 - Install **HMCi** from [downloads](https://bitbucket.org/mnellemann/hmci/downloads/) (rpm, deb or jar) or build from source
-  - On RPM based systems: **sudo rpm -i hmci-x.y.z-n.noarch.rpm**
+  - On RPM based systems: ```sudo rpm -ivh hmci-x.y.z-n.noarch.rpm```
-  - On DEB based systems: **sudo dpkg -i hmci_x.y.z-n_all.deb**
+  - On DEB based systems: ```sudo dpkg -i hmci_x.y.z-n_all.deb```
 - Copy the **/opt/hmci/doc/hmci.toml** configuration example into **/etc/hmci.toml** and edit the configuration to suit your environment.
 The location of the configuration file can optionally be changed with the *--conf* option.
 - Run the **/opt/hmci/bin/hmci** program in a shell, as a @reboot cron task or configure as a proper service - there are instructions in the [doc/readme-service.md](doc/readme-service.md) file.
-- When started, *hmci* expects the InfluxDB database to be created by you.
+- When started, *hmci* expects the InfluxDB database to exist already.

 ### 4 - Grafana Configuration

 - Configure Grafana to use InfluxDB as a new datasource
   - **NOTE:** set *Min time interval* to *30s* or *1m* depending on your HMCi *refresh* setting.
-- Import example dashboards from [doc/dashboards/*.json](doc/dashboards/) into Grafana as a starting point and get creative making your own cool dashboards :)
+- Import example dashboards from [doc/dashboards/*.json](doc/dashboards/) into Grafana as a starting point and get creative making your own cool dashboards - please share anything useful :)

 ## Notes